olivier-roussel/panda3d-forge/README.md

 CI generating conda packages for [panda3d](https://github.com/panda3d/panda3d).

-This is a mirror of conda-forge recipe but its main goal is to provide macOS arm64 packages that are not available yet in conda-forge.
-Osx-arm64 are made available here thanks to GitHub native macOS arm64 runners.
+This is a mirror of conda-forge recipe but its main goal is to provide macOS arm64 linux aarch64 packages that are not available yet in conda-forge, as the `panda3d` build chain `makepanda` is not easily cross-compilable for conda builds.
+Osx-arm64 are made available here thanks to GitHub native macOS arm64 runners (and the same apply for linux aarch64).
 [PR](https://github.com/conda-forge/panda3d-feedstock/pull/60) in is progress and awaiting some advances in panda3d development or conda-forge infrastructure.

-Packages are uploaded on the [Anaconda channel `panda3d-forge`](https://anaconda.org/panda3d-forge/repo).
+Packages are uploaded on the [Prefix.dev channel `panda3d-forge`](https://prefix.dev/channels/panda3d-forge).

+**Note**: We have moved from Anaconda servers to Prefix.dev for hosting packages.
+Please do not use Anaconda servers old channel `panda3d-forge` anymore, but `https://prefix.dev/panda3d-forge` instead.
+See below for install instructions.

 ## Build status for latest release